 Premature ejaculation (PE) is far more common than you might think.
 Luckily, it can be treated effectively.

 Premature ejaculation is one of the most common types of sexual dysfunction in men.
-In fact, according to an extensive review published in the Journal of Sexual Medicine, approximately 30% of men will deal with some form of premature ejaculation in their life!
+In fact, approximately 30% of men will deal with some form of premature ejaculation in their life!

-Luckily, PE is also one of the most treatable sexual conditions.
-In this article, we describe PE, its causes and the different types of the disorder.
-We will also guide you through the pros and cons of each available treatment option, so that you can decide what would be best for you.
+Luckily, it is also one of the most treatable sexual conditions.
+In this article, we will guide you through the pros and cons of each available treatment option, so that you can decide what would be best for you.

-There are many possible underlying causes of PE.
-For many men, however, the exact cause can’t always be pinpointed.
+There are many possible underlying causes for PE.
 Nonetheless, we’re still able to treat PE successfully because all men who suffer from PE experience the same difficulty in identifying their ‘point of no return’.
 What does this mean?

 So, how can you improve your ability to identify the ‘point of no return’ in good time?